 Mr. Bohong Du serves as Director and Chief Financial Officer of SunCar.
 He is primarily responsible for formulating corporate strategy, planning, business development and supervising the overall operations of SunCar.
 He joined SunCar in March 2008 as a supervisor of Jiangsu Shengda.
 He has been a supervisor of Shengshi Dalian Automobile and Chengdu Shengda since June 2013 and December 2010, respectively.
 Mr. Du has 20 years of experience in corporate and business management.
 Prior to joining SunCar, Mr. Du served as a manager of Shanghai Fosun High Technology (Group) Co., Ltd. from March 1998 to September 2002.
 Mr. Du served as a manager of Shanghai Fosun Information Industry Co., Ltd from October 2002 to January 2003.
 He was a vice president at Jiamei Communication Holdings Limited from April 2003 to November 2013.
 Mr. Du has been a vice president of SunCar since December 2013.
 Mr. Du obtained a college degree in financial accounting from Shanghai University in China in July 1997.
-Mr. Du obtained a bachelor's degree in business administration for the School of Continuing Education of Shandong University in China in January 2013.
+Mr. Du obtained a bachelor's degree in business administration from the School of Continuing Education of Shandong University in China in January 2013.
 He also obtained a master's degree in business administration for senior executives from Xiamen University in China in June 2016.

 Mr. Zhunfu Lei serves as Chief Technology Officer and Chief Operating Officer of SunCar.
 He joined SunCar as the legal representative and an executive Director of Shengda Limited in May 2012.
 He was approved to serve as general manager of Shengda Limited on September 21, 2012 by the Shanghai bureau of the CIRC.
 He is primarily responsible for formulating corporate strategy, planning, business development and supervising the overall operations of our Group.
 He has been the legal representative, a director and a general manager of Jiangsu Shengda Automobile Service Co., Ltd., a wholly-owned subsidiary of SunCar, since July 2012.
 He has been the legal representative, an executive director and a manager of Beijing Beisheng since January 2010.
 He also served as the legal representative, a director and a manager of Shengshi Dalian Automobile from June 2013 to April 2016.
 Mr. Lei has 20 years of experience in corporate and business management.
 Prior to joining SunCar, Mr. Lei served as a director of Shanghai Jiamei Information Advertisement Co., Ltd. from November 2001 to April 2007.
 Mr. Lei served as a chief officer of Lianming Advertising from May 2007 to February 2008.
-He was also a chief officer of Shengshi Dalian Financial Leasing.
+He was also a chief officer of Shengda Group from February 2008 to September 2012.
+From December 2015 to December 2017, he also served as the legal representative of Shengshi Dalian Financial Leasing.
 Mr. Lei obtained a bachelor's degree in computer software from Zhejiang University in China in June 1999.